 All students are required to take six subjects per semester.
-Please see the East High School 2018-2019 Registration Guide for additional information.
+Please see the East High School Registration Guide (for the corresponding school year) for additional information.

 Physical Education must be taken each semester a student is enrolled except for the one semester the student is required to take health.
 The P.E. requirements may be waived partially or completely if a doctor's certification is placed on file with the school nurse each school year to comply with the Illinois School Code.
 Juniors and seniors may request an exemption from PE under conditions outlined by the Board of Education.
 See the P.E. course description for more details regarding P.E. exemptions.